eoandersson/astra/README.md

 # Sling Project Management

-**Sling** is a project management tool where users can define projects as well as tasks which allow users to track their progress.
+**Sling** is a project management tool where users can define projects, as well as tasks which allow users to track their progress.
 Projects can also be shared with several memebers, allowing for collaborative project management across teams.